BalaKrishnanCodeSpace/Airbnb_Analysis/README.md

 Once the Streamlit server is running, you can access the application by opening a web browser and navigating to the URL provided by Streamlit, typically http://localhost:8501.

 5. Explore the Application
-You can now explore the different features and functionalities of the Streamlit application as per your requirements.
+You can now explore the different features and functionalities of the Streamlit application as per your requirements.</br></br>

+___
 ## Features
 - Data Visualization: Visualize Airbnb data using interactive charts and maps.
 - Streamlit Integration: Utilize Streamlit to create a user-friendly web interface for data exploration.
 - MongoDB Connectivity: Connect to MongoDB Atlas to retrieve and analyze Airbnb data stored in the cloud.
-- Power BI Integration: Embed Power BI visualizations within the Streamlit app for enhanced data presentation.
+- Power BI Integration: Embed Power BI visualizations within the Streamlit app for enhanced data presentation.</br></br>

+___
 ## Interface
 1. ### <em><ins><b>Home Page<b></ins></em></br>
    The home page provides an overview of Airbnb analysis, including a brief description of the application's purpose, skills developed, and domain expertise.
 It also features a YouTube video embedded to provide additional context.</br></br>